hoergems/MovoInterface/README.md

 Then run

     roslaunch movo_bringup_simple main_mobile_base.launch

 This will launch the neccessary movo packages on Movo2 (excluding the MoveIt stack).

-On your computer, open a terminal and run
+On your computer, open a terminal and source your catkin workspace:

+	source <catkin_workspace>/devel/setup.bash

+In the same terminal, navigate to the ``<MovoInterface>/script`` folder and execute the ``launchRobotiqGripper.sh`` script:

+	cd <MovoInterface>/script
+	./launchRobotiqGripper

+This launches the ROS stack to control the RobotiQ gripper.
+Next, open a new terminal on your computer and execute

     source <install folder>/share/oppt/setup.sh